My cat/dog is missing. What do I do?

 Do you provide vet services?

-All of our dogs and cats receive the best quality vet care before they are rehomed however we aren’t able to provide vet care to members of the public and their pets.
-Please call our reception team on 0131 669 6331 between the hours of 9am and 4:30pm, Monday-Saturday for further advice on vets available in your area.
+All of our dogs and cats receive the best quality vet care before they are rehomed, however we are unable to provide vet care to members of the public and their pets.

 Why do you have so few animals on your website that are suitable to live with children?

-The Home takes in animals from a variety of sources, many of whose backgrounds are unknown.
-Our policy is only to rehome a pet to a family with young children, where we can be confident that the pet has previously lived successfully with children, or where we know that the dog or cat would cope living with a family.
-This decision is based on behavioural assessments done at the Home and is based on the individual dog or cat and their future care needs.
-A visit to us is highly recommended, as our rehoming team can talk to you about your family and lifestyle and recommend any suitable pets that we have on site.
-You are welcome to call us on 0131 669 5331 to discuss pet availability in advance of your visit, but please note that pets can only be retained in person following a rehoming application.
+Our policy is only to rehome a pet to a family with young children, where we can be confident that the pet has previously lived successfully with children, or where we know that the dog or cat would be comfortable living with a family.
+Our decision is based on individual behavioural assessments done at the Home and information taken from each pets previous home.

-Can I take an animal home on the same day?
+Can I take an animal home on my first visit?

 Do you foster?